click here for Live Arts Workshops and Class Packages

 Salsa Fitness was inspired by the love for salsa music and dance and was created to bring awareness to the history of Latin dance and music.
 Salsa fitness incorporates Afro-Cuban body movement, basic fundamentals of Salsa NY style footwork and techniques from professional dancers training exercises.
 The music used in the class is an authentic salsa, Latin cha cha cha, and Afro-Cuban music.
 Salsa Fitness is for EVERYONE and is a unique fun aerobic low impact exercise.
 You will not only sweat, but you will work on your balance, core straightening, develop stamina, and burn a lot of calories while dancing and learning new moves you can use on the dance floor.

 INTERMEDIATE/ADVANCED MODERN DANCE 6:30-8:00PM

-If you would rather hang out on your mat than at the gym, and if plies sound better than squats, make Stretch and Strength part of your routine.
-Drawing from Pilates, yoga and dance, this class promises a total body workout toning muscle, building flexibility and even throws in a little cardio.
-All fitness and experience levels welcome!
+If you’ve always wanted that “dancer body,” but pink tights aren’t for you, make Stretch & Strength part of your routine.
+Using the fundamentals of Pilates, yoga and dance, this class promises a total body workout to build long, lean muscles and increase flexibility.
+All fitness levels welcome!
 Bring your own mat or use one of ours.